Fast Byzantine Total Order Broadcast: Model and Background

 \subsection{Model}

-\para{System, links and scheduling} We assume a message-passing system where processes are organized in two sets: \textbf{servers} ($\servers$) and \textbf{clients} ($\clients$).\footnote{ Servers and clients can be disjoint or overlap -- the results apply to both settings. } We use $\servercount = \abs{\servers}$.
-Servers are fixed and permissioned, meaning every correct process knows $\servers$.
-Any two processes communicate via reliable, authenticated, FIFO links, \ie messages are delivered in the order they are sent.\footnote{ TCP can be used as a reliable, FIFO transport layer for practical implementations. } We assume partial synchrony~\cite{dls88}: the message delay between processes is bounded by an unknown constant $\messagedelay$; the difference between real time and the local time of any process is bounded by an unknown constant $\timedrift$.\footnote{ We underline that real time is arbitrarily defined, and used just for convenience.
-It would be equivalent to bound the difference between any two local times by $2 \timedrift$, then label as ``real time'' the local time of any correct process. } We include in $\messagedelay$ the duration of any constant-time computing required to produce a message on the sender side, or deliver a message on the receiver side.
-While partially synchronous algorithms often make no distinction between $\messagedelay$ and $\timedrift$, the availability of cheap and accurate real-time clocks, time servers, and synchronization mechanisms such as GPS make the distinction relevant, as $\timedrift \ll \messagedelay$ in practice~\cite{dtp-sigcomm16,gps-clock-ieee99,sundial-osdi20,graham-nsdi22}.
-The proposed algorithms still uphold all their security properties if $\timedrift \geq \messagedelay$.
+\paragraph{System, links and scheduling.} We assume a message-passing system where processes are organized in two sets: \emph{servers} ($\servers$) and \emph{clients} ($\clients$).\footnote{ Servers and clients can be disjoint or overlap --- the results apply to both settings. } We use $\servercount = \abs{\servers}$.
+Servers are fixed and every correct process knows $\servers$.
+Any two processes communicate via reliable, authenticated, FIFO links, \ie messages are delivered in the order they are sent.
+We assume partial synchrony~\cite{dls88}: the message delay between processes is bounded by an unknown constant $\messagedelay$ and the difference between real time and the local time of any process is bounded by an unknown constant $\timedrift$.\footnote{ We use this definition for convenience.
+It is equivalent to bound the difference between any two local times by $2 \timedrift$, and label as ``real time'' the local time of any correct process. } This definition of partial synchrony is stronger than the one stating that $\messagedelay$ is known after an unknown Global Stabilization Time (GST) and thus subsumes it.
+We include in $\messagedelay$ the duration of any constant-time computing required to produce a message on the sender side, or deliver a message on the receiver side.
+While partially synchronous algorithms rarely distinguish $\messagedelay$ and $\timedrift$, the distinction is relevant considering that $\timedrift \ll \messagedelay$ in practice thanks to accurate clocks, time servers, and synchronization mechanisms using GPS~\cite{gps-clock-ieee99,dtp-sigcomm16,sundial-osdi20,graham-nsdi22}.
+The proposed algorithms uphold all their properties even if $\timedrift \geq \messagedelay$.